BlackPythonDevs/blackpythondevs.com/_posts/2023-12-14-sarah-abderemane-selected-to-the-django-software-foundation-board.md

 ---
-title: "Sarah Abderemane Selected to the Django Software Foundation Board of Directors"
+author: Jay Miller
 date: 2023-12-14
-author: Jay Miller
+description: Meet Sarah Abderemane, a new member of the Django Software Foundation Board of Directors, representing the thriving Black Python Devs community.
 lang: en
 layout: post
+title: Sarah Abderemane Selected to the Django Software Foundation Board of Directors
 ---

 This year Black Python Devs were strongly represented with [41% of the folks running](https://blackpythondevs.github.io/2023-11-13-black-python-devs-represent-in-dsf-elections/) belonging to the community.